 So don’t take one swing at bat.
 Take 100.
 Hit 1 or 2 or 10.

 A hit, in this case, means content that resonates.
-That performs.
+Content that performs.
 That helps your audience understand what you do, the value you provide, and makes them want to know more.

 For every Million Dollar Funnel blog post I’ve written, there’s 20 Growth Marketer’s Guide to Conventions, (published 4 months before COVID lockdown and generating 29 visits this year to date).